-If there are multiple Websense Content Gateway nodes deployed in a cluster, the cluster name, which is shared by all nodes, cannot be the same as any hostname.
+In a Content Gateway cluster, the cluster name, which is shared by all nodes, cannot be the same as any hostname.

 Configuring the /etc/hosts file

 On each Content Gateway node, edit the /etc/hosts file to include--on the first line-- the IP address, fully qualified domain name, and hostname of the node.